An Effective and Customized Estate Plan Is Crucial to Taking Care of Yourself and Your Family! Find Out How I Can Help!

 Don't Let NJ Courts Decide Who Gets Your Assets or Cares for Your Children!

 Without a will, state law will determine who inherits from you, when they get the money, and who manages it until then.
 Those laws may not (and probably don’t) reflect your wishes!
-And as I mentioned, you also have no control who will be in charge of your estate, as the court will appoint someone.
+And as I mentioned, you also have no control over who will be in charge of your estate, as the court will appoint someone.

 The court will be overseeing how and when your hard-earned legacy gets distributed (including your retirement, your home, your bank accounts, car and more).
-If that sounds less than perfect to you then please take a moment to read on.
+If that sounds less than perfect to you, then please take a moment to read on.

 Not Having an Estate Plan Is Bad Even If You Don't Die!